 I vehemently disagreed with JHUP marketing staff over the title (and I still wish I hadn’t caved…) Very close to deadline, I lost entire chunks of the manuscript that had somehow disappeared from my new Mac and had to be rewritten at the last minute.
 This was either going to be the best heart book ever, or the most useless garbage ever – depending on how tired I felt.

 Finishing the book. . .

-The month of November 2016 passed agonizingly slowly.
+The month of November 2016 passed agonizingly slowly while I waited for the cardiologist’s final review.
 When the cardiologist’s review comments finally arrived, I opened the file to find that the reviewer had called my book “an important new contribution to the literature”.
 (Thank you, Dr. Reviewer!)

-But what knocked me right out of my chair was this little assessment, almost a throwaway line on the second page of the review: that Chapter 7 was irrelevant to patients, and should be deleted.
+But what knocked me right out of my chair was this little assessment, almost a throwaway line on the second page of the review: Chapter 7 was irrelevant to female heart patients, and should be deleted.

 The catalogue was followed shortly by an unexpected gift in the mail: a box of business cards with my book cover on one side, and pre-ordering discount information on the other from JHUP publicists.
 (Thank you, Kathryn Marguy!)

 But the best news amid all the excitement was landing my wonderful new copy editor, Deborah J. Bors.